shatsky/lightning-image-viewer/README.md

 You can use Nix expression to build&install with Nix (via `nix-env -i -f default.nix`), or use it as a reference to build&install manually (this is currently a single file project, see buildPhase in derivation.nix).

-Note: Nix expression tested against stable nixpkgs 24.11, broken against previous 24.05 (SDL3 is not even in 24.11 yet, so I copied Nix expression for SDL3 from open PR which depends on nixpkgs changes added between these)

-Note: image formats support depends on SDL3_image build, which can have it disabled for some common formats incl.
-WebP

-### Building for Windows

-If you are normal Windows developer using normal Windows toolchain, this section is just for facepalm^W reference.

-This is how I currently manually build Windows binary on NixOS:
-- env with x86_64-w64-mingw32-gcc: `nix-shell -p pkgsCross.mingwW64.pkgsBuildHost.gcc`
-- download and extract https://github.com/libsdl-org/SDL/releases/download/preview-3.1.6/SDL3-devel-3.1.6-mingw.tar.gz and https://github.com/libsdl-org/SDL_image/releases/download/preview-3.1.0/SDL3_image-devel-3.1.0-mingw.zip
-- convert icon to .ico: `magick share/icons/hicolor/scalable/apps/lightning-image-viewer.svg lightning-image-viewer.ico`
-- build .o with icon: `x86_64-w64-mingw32-windres src/viewer.rc icon.o`
-- build .exe: `x86_64-w64-mingw32-gcc src/viewer.c icon.o -ISDL3-3.1.6/x86_64-w64-mingw32/include -ISDL3_image-3.1.0/x86_64-w64-mingw32/include -LSDL3-3.1.6/x86_64-w64-mingw32/lib -LSDL3_image-3.1.0/x86_64-w64-mingw32/lib -l:libSDL3.dll.a -l:libSDL3_image.dll.a -mwindows -o lightning-image-viewer.exe`
-- download and extract https://github.com/libsdl-org/SDL_image/releases/download/preview-3.1.0/SDL3_image-devel-3.1.0-VC.zip (because mingw build is built without "optional formats" support incl.
-WebP)
-- put SDL3-3.1.6/x86_64-w64-mingw32/bin/SDL3.dll , ~~SDL3_image-3.1.0/x86_64-w64-mingw32/bin/SDL3_image.dll~~ SDL3_image-3.1.0/lib/x64/SDL3_image.dll and SDL3_image-3.1.0/lib/x64/optional/*.dll in same dir with .exe

-Note: I guess mixing DLLs built with mingw and VC in single process is not safe in general, but for SDL3 which is written in C and has stable ABI it should be fine and seems to work without issues, correct me if I'm wrong

-Note: it might be possible to have unified Nix expr for cross building without using pre-built SDL, but ~~`pkgsCross.mingwW64.SDL2_image` currently fails to build (seems that most pkgs are broken for mingwW64, though SDL2 itself builds successfully)~~ might return to this after stable SDL3 version is released and added to nixpkgs

-Note: nixpkgs has concept of 3 platforms:
-- "buildPlatform" (on which program is to be built, i. e. on which Nix runs)
-- "hostPlatform" (on which built program is to be executed)
-- "targetPlatform" (for which built program emits code, only relevant for compilers)

-On x86_64 NixOS:
-- for any pkg, buildPlatform is "x86_64-linux" (overriding it doesn't make sense)
-- for "usual" pkgs (which are to be executed on same platform), hostPlatform is also "x86_64-linux"
-- for pkgs in `pkgsCross.mingwW64` set, hostPlatform is "x86_64-w64-mingw32"
-- for pkgs in `pkgsCross.mingwW64.pkgsBuildHost` set, hostPlatform is "x86_64-linux", targetPlatform is "x86_64-w64-mingw32" (`pkgs<host><target>` pkgs sets have overridden "host" and "target" platforms, in case of `pkgsBuildHost` hostPlatform -> buildPlatform, targetPlatform -> hostPlatform)

-Note: "x86_64-w64-mingw32" and "x86_64-linux" are "target triplets" describing target for which compiler produces binary, see https://wiki.osdev.org/Target_Triplet
+Note: Nix expression depends on sdl3 and sdl3-image in nixpkgs; as of writing this, only nixpkgs-unstable has both

+See also GitHub releases page for pre-built Windows binaries and Ubuntu packages or, in case you want to build them yourself, build steps in the workflow in .github/workflows/ which is used to build them.

+Note: release artifacts are built with build provenance attestation, allowing to verify that they are built via GitHub Actions workflow on GitHub CI/CD from original source.
+Attestations are available at https://github.com/shatsky/lightning-image-viewer/attestations (direct link to attestation for specific release should be provided in release notes), verification is as simple (if you trust GitHub to verify its signatures for you) as comparing SHA-256 hash of downloaded file with one listed in attestation.
+This is particulary helpful for Windows users who might encounter Microsoft antivirus detecting "Trojan/Wacatac.B!ml" or similarly named malware in it (which it randomly detects in unknown unsigned binaries, "!ml" suffix suggests it's AI detection)

+Note: Ubuntu package is built on/for Ubuntu 25.04; it's 1st Ubuntu release to have SDL3, as of writing this it's not released yet, but daily images are available

 ## Main issues

 - (may be not true anymore, need to test after move to SDL3_image) ~1% of images (which are viewable in common browsers) fail to load (SDL2_image IMG_Load fails, probably lacks internal error handling for malformed images)
 - EXIF rotation info is not taken into account
+- no HEIC support
+- no animated images support (only 1st frame is displayed)

 ## Roadmap

-- keyboard controls (consistent with Firefox and map apps)
-- switching to next/previous image in directory
+- fix above listed issues
-- rotation and mirroring
+- sane limits for pan and zoom
+- asynchronous loading
 - copying to clipboard
-- interpolation in non-1:1 scales, maybe magic kernel sharp (currently nearest, yes I know a pixel is not a little square)
+- better interpolation in non-1:1 scales, maybe magic kernel sharp (currently linear in <1:1 and nearest in >=1:1, yes I know a pixel is not a little square)
 - background/single instance mode for opening with minimal delay (using D-Bus activation on Linux)
-- some kind of border (shadow? glassy?), visual hints about current image, scale, controls
+- some kind of border (shadow? glassy?), UI menus and dialogs, visual hints about current image (currently displayed in window title which should be visible in taskbar), current scale, controls
+- (maybe) video playback (ffmpeg? libvlc?)
+- (maybe) touch input support (SDL3 support for it seems not mature yet, most desktop environments translate it into mouse events for compatibility anyway), smooth transitions, continious zoom
+- (maybe) some reasonable configurability

 ## Credits

 Special thanks to:
-- JYKITORS, for constantly supplying me with free (as in beer, not as in speech) delicious sushi
+- JYKITORS, for constantly supplying me with free (as in beer, not as in speech) delicious sushi (not as in Sushi file previewer for GNOME/Nautilus)
 - ChatGPT (in case it does have consciousness after all), for its time-saving advice, and all humans who created knowledge which it was trained on
 - all conscious humans who don't copypaste valuable lossy-compressed images as pixmaps (which causes loss of compression and addition of new compression artifacts upon repeated lossy compression) but share them as files